Algorithms

 - the mHUIMiner algorithm (Peng et al., 2017)

-- the UFH algorithm (Dawar et al, 2017)
+- the UFH algorithm (Dawar et al., 2017)

-- the HMiner algorithm (Krishnamoorty, 2017)
+- the HMiner algorithm (Krishnamoorthy, 2017)

-- the ULB-Miner algorithm (Duong et al, 2018)
+- the ULB-Miner algorithm (Duong et al., 2018) new

 - the IHUP algorithm (Ahmed et al., 2009)